Wondering about rose fertilizer? Fortunately, feeding these lovely plants isn’t as difficult as it may seem.

 How to fertilize roses

-Fertilizing new rose plants is an important step in helping them to establish strong roots and grow into healthy, thriving bushes.
-There are a few different methods you can use when fertilizing new rose plants, including foliar feeding, root feeding, or top dressing.
+Fertilizing new rose plants is an important step in helping them establish strong roots and grow into healthy, thriving bushes.
+You can use a few different methods when fertilizing new rose plants, including foliar feeding, root feeding, or top dressing.

 Foliar feeding involves spraying liquid fertilizer directly onto the leaves of your rose plants.
 This method can be helpful in getting new plants off to a strong start, as it can help them get the nutrients they need more quickly.
-However, there are also some drawbacks to using foliar feeding for newly-planted roses.
-First, it can be difficult to evenly distribute the fertilizer, which can lead to problems such as leaf burn.
+However, there are also some drawbacks to using foliar feeding for newly planted roses.
+First, it can be difficult to distribute the fertilizer evenly, which can lead to problems such as leaf burn.
 Additionally, foliar feeding can be more expensive than other methods of fertilizer application.

-If you decide to use foliar feeding for your newly-planted roses, you should be sure to follow the directions carefully and avoid spraying the leaves in direct sunlight, as this can lead to leaf burn.
+If you decide to use foliar feeding for new roses, you should be sure to follow the directions carefully and avoid spraying the leaves in direct sunlight, as this can lead to leaf burn.

-Top dressing is a third option for fertilizing newly-planted roses.
+Top dressing is a third option for fertilizing newly planted roses.
 This method involves applying a layer of compost or other organic matter around the base of your rose plants.
-Top dressing is a more sustainable option than some other methods, as it allows you to put nutrients back into your soil while also adding bulk organic matter.
+Top dressing is a more sustainable option than other methods, as it allows you to put nutrients back into your soil and add bulk organic matter.

 “Overfeeding with quick-release products isn’t good for garden roses.”